Inedo/inedo-docs/Content/proget/api/packages/list-versions.md

 order: 2
 ---

-*List Package Versions* is is available as both a `pgutil` command and an HTTP Request and will return a list of objects describing the versions of packages in a feed, optionally filtered by group, name, and version.
+*List Package Versions* is is available as both a `pgutil` command and an HTTP Request and will return a list describing all versions of a specified package in a feed.
+This can optionally be filtered by group, name, and version.

 :::(Info) (🚀 Quick Example: Listing package versions with pgutil) This example will list versions of the package `myNugetPackage` in the feed `myNugetFeed`